The Purple Haze

 The Purple Haze is the sharp-witted first book in the Western Lands and All That Really Matters humorous fantasy series.
-If you like tongue-in-cheek humor, vivid medieval worlds, and clever cultural references, then you’ll love Andrew Einspruch’s playful adventure.
+If you like tongue-in-cheek humor, vivid medieval worlds, and clever cultural references, then you’ll love Andrew Einspruch’s lively adventure.

 I enjoyed the innocent humour while reading The Purple Haze.
 A lot of YA authors stretch themselves to write innuendos, roasts, or other inappropriate jokes, but Einspruch just wrote what was natural.
 There are a lot of plays-on-words (champignon vs. champion), bizarre stories (losing an eye and a kidney in a freak kumquat harvest), and ridiculous word choices (spangly bits).
 This book could easily be considered too juvenile to be funny for teenagers, but I enjoyed the break from all of the awfully written sex jokes.

 I was also able to connect to these characters very easily for two reasons.
 One, Einspruch (although not right away) described them and showed the readers who they were.
 There was a range of character types and personalities, which opened up for more people finding a person they enjoy reading about.
 Two, there are a lot of “experiences” or “situations” that I share with the characters, including speaking French and having OCD.
 There are a lot of random French words in The Purple Haze, and because I speak French, I find it even funnier.
 I also see myself in Eloise a lot because of her OCD tendencies, such as “knowing when something is just right.”
 The numbers in the library “just make sense.”
 I noticed these habits right away and connected with Eloise, which made engaging with the text easier.